adropulic/phase2L1BTagAnalyzer/tau_exercise/README_TAUS.md

    * Specifically, update the input/output directories in that script, and then run
    * `root -l -b -q runValidationPlots.C`.
 1. Choose which variables to train on in the MVA.
-1. Train the MVA using `tau_exercise/training/TMVAAnalysis_tau.C`.
+1. Train the MVA using `tau_exercise/training/TMVAAnalysis_tau_multifile.C`.
-   * Specifically, update the input/output file names there and specify which variables to train on,
+   * `root -l -b -q TMVAAnalysis_tau_multifile.C`.
-   * `root -l -b -q TMVAAnalysis_tau.C`.
+1. (Optional:) To plot the distributions of the input variables (overlaying signal vs. background) in the training events, run `plot_tau_features/runTMVAInputVarsPlots.C`
-1. (Optional) to plot a histogram of the resultant discriminant values, use `/tau_exercise/training/applyWeightFiles/applyWeightFile_taus.C`.
+1. (Outdated:) To plot a histogram of the resultant discriminant values, use `/tau_exercise/training/applyWeightFiles/applyWeightFile_taus.C`.
 1. Choose binning/ which values to use for the input variables.
 1. Declare the binning/values in `tau_exercise/tables/makeTable.C` and generate a text file with the table:
    * `root .x makeTable.C > log`.